 My point is this: You may have to do without for a little while so you can have what you want later.

 I can’t say enough good things about Dave Ramsey and his Financial Peace University.
 And I suggest that everyone goes thru the course and then sticks with it.
 Once you have the kit, you can go thru it as many times as you’d like – I’ve done it 4 or 5 times!
 Like Dave says, “If you will live like no one else now, later you can live (and give) like no one else.”
 We are just now getting to the place where we are starting to taste the reality of living and giving like no one else.

 You might think that the only people who are debt-free were born with a silver spoon in their mouth or worked at a really amazing job.
 This is a myth!
 Did y’all know Dave Ramsey wasn’t always a millionaire?
-He filed bankruptcy and came literally from NOTHING to where he is now!
+He filed bankruptcy with the help of a bankruptcy attorney and came literally from NOTHING to where he is now!
 For us, it was hard and painful at times, but it was definitely worth the sacrifice.